 Worship service with the villagers at Nyangwe Primary School The distribution program for the Gwembe Project ran from Thursday, 21st to 23rd Saturday November 2019.
 Bondo was visited on Thursday while Luumbo and Nyangwe were visited on Friday and Saturday respectively.
 The program started early in the morning.
 As soon as the villagers arrived at the three sites from various villages to receive the food stuff and feeding program, they were welcomed after which a number of presentations on health and consolation messages weregiven.
 They were then put in groups of ten to be given food to eat.
-The feeding program was then followed by the distribution of food as directed by the appointees of the Disaster Management Committee in Gwembe.
+The feeding program was then followed by the distribution of food as directed by the appointees of the Disaster various organizations.
+The contributions flowed from friends and families from both within and abroad.
+About 4 companies participated, whereas the government rendered support in form of transport to ferry the donations from Lusaka to Gwembe through the DMMU Office.
+Over 102 individuals played a part.